 Cairn B is the first and most dramatically sited cairn as you approach

-Carrowkeel, perched atop the cliff-walled spur in Treanscrabbagh townland at 260 m above sea level.
+Carrowkeel, perched atop the cliff-walled spur in Treanscrabbagh townland at 260 meters above sea level.
 Although it is difficult enough to reach this cairn, it is one

 of the few here in a good state of repair.
-The easiest approach to Cairn
+The townland Treanscrabbagh

-Cairn B is 22 metres in diameter, making it one of the larger cairns in the
+Cairn B is 22 metres in diameter, one of the larger cairns in the

 stand like sentinels on the cliffs above the Bricklieve Gap or Lough Availe,

-which is also known as the Long Mile and the Devil's Bit.
+which is also known as the Long Mile and the Devil's Bite.
 Below

 the escarpment to the west are the remains of what may be a circular structure

 or hut site, about 20 meters in diameter.